Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 • Metal caps are attached to the ends and copper leads are connected to it.

-• Resin coating is provided on the surface with colour bands.
+• Resin coating is provided on the surface with color bands.

 Metal film resistors